Enterprise Inns sees summer trading upturn

-LONDON Enterprise Inns ETI.L said that it was on track to post growth in its key income measure by the end of its financial year after trading improved in the last five weeks, coinciding with hot and sunny weather in Britain.
+LONDON Enterprise Inns ETI.L said that it was on track to post sales growth by the end of its financial year after trading improved in the last five weeks, coinciding with hot and sunny weather in Britain.

-The group, which has sold off 356 of its 6,000 pubs to cut debts of 2.7 billion pounds ($4.2 billion), said on Thursday like-for-like net income in the 18 weeks to Aug was down 2.7 percent.
+The group, which has sold off 356 of its 6,000 pubs to cut debts of 2.7 billion pounds, said on Thursday like-for-like net income in the 18 weeks to Aug was down 2.7 percent.

 That compared to a like-for-like net income decline of 4.2 percent in the first half of the year as sunshine and self-help measures like free Wi-fi and refurbishments drove an upturn.